Dental Crown Recementation

 Have a chipped or broken tooth and need a dental crown?
 Book online for emergency dental crown treatment.

-• Natural Wear and Tear: Over time, the cement that holds a dental crown in place can weaken due to natural wear and tear.
-Chewing, grinding, and even habits like biting on hard objects can gradually undermine the bond between the crown and the underlying tooth structure.
+• Wear and Tear: Over time, the cement holding the crown in place can weaken due to regular chewing, grinding, or biting on hard objects.

 It’s important to remember that dental crown recementation should only be performed by a qualified dentist.
 Attempting to fix a loose crown at home or delaying professional treatment can lead to complications.
-If you suspect that your dental crown is loose or dislodged, schedule an appointment with your dentist as soon as possible.
 If you have further questions about Dental Crown Recementation, please contact us.

 porcelain fused to metal dental crown

-It’s important to note that each alternative treatment comes with its own considerations, benefits, and potential drawbacks.
 Dental professionals will carefully assess your oral health, the condition of the crown, and the underlying tooth before recommending the most suitable course of action.
-However, in most cases, choosing timely dental crown recementation can help you avoid these alternative treatments and their associated challenges.
 If you have further questions about Dental Crown Recementation, please contact us.

 Cost of Recementation for Inlays/Onlays/Crowns/Veneers